 Nanny sickness is rarely convenient but it’s easier to deal with in a nanny share than in a sole nanny situation.
 That’s because nanny shares involve two families as backup, so it’s more likely that one of the adults can take a day off and look after the children without it being a total disaster.
 From a payments perspective, our blog has more information on what happens if your nanny is sick.

 What are my responsibilities as an employer?

 When you use Koru Kids we guide you through the process of becoming an employer and take care of all the administration for you.
-Your legal responsibilities include making sure your nanny has an employment contract, paying her taxes and making sure you have the right insurance.
+Your legal responsibilities include making sure your nanny has an employment contract, paying their taxes and making sure you have the right insurance.
 We will take care of all of this.
 For more detailed information on your full responsibilities as an employer head to our blog.

 Can the nanny do nursery duties at both houses?

 ‘Nursery duties’ (such as taking care of the children’s laundry and other equipment) are one of the perks of having a nanny, and most nannies will expect them as part of their job description.
 In a nanny share these duties will also be shared and will usually only be performed for you when the share is at your place.

 Do I really need help to organise a nanny share?

 Lots of people organise their own nanny shares, and these can be very successful.
 To set up a DIY share you’ll need to organise the following: